[ Course Schedule | Midterm and Final | Homework Assignments | Recitations | Resources ]

 Location and time: Monday and Wednesday 3:00 PM - 4:20 PM, NVIDIA Auditorium

 Sign up on Piazza for discussions and announcements.

 We strongly encourage discussion and asking questions on Piazza.
 Questions to the course staff (that are not addressed to a specific person) can be sent using a private post in Piazza.

-Worst and average case analysis.
+This course will cover the basic approaches and mindsets for analyzing and designing algorithms and data structures.
+Topics include the following: Worst and average case analysis.
 Recurrences and asymptotics.
 Efficient algorithms for sorting, searching, and selection.
 Data structures: binary search trees, heaps, hash tables.
 Algorithm design techniques: divide-and-conquer, dynamic programming, greedy algorithms, amortized analysis, randomization.
 Algorithms for fundamental graph problems: minimum-cost spanning tree, connected components, topological sort, and shortest paths.
 Possible additional topics: network flow, string searching.